dfelinto/blender-manual/manual/render/output/animation.rst

 The Direct Approach, which is highly **not** recommended and not a standard practice, is where you set your output format to an AVI or MOV format, and click *Animation* to render your scene directly out to a movie file.
 Blender creates one file that holds all the frames of your animation.
-You can then use Blender's VSE to add an audio track to the animation and render out to an MPEG format to complete your movie.
+You can then use Blender's :doc:`Video Sequencer </editors/sequencer>` to add an audio track to the animation and render out to an MPEG format to complete your movie.

 .. rubric:: Frame Sequence